blahbla/chargeReporting/README.md

 # dependencies
-probably only useful for norway, mysql db, tibber subscription, zaptec car chargers,
+probably only useful for norway, mysql db, tibber subscription or volte subscription, zaptec car chargers,

 # about
 For norwegian zaptec pro car charger installation on a common grid.
 Its a console app that sends emails based on price matching per kwh used in chargers per hour.
-Uses tibber api to get hourly prices, needs a mysql db and to be scheduled to run once a day.
+Can fetch from tibber api to get hourly prices, needs a mysql db and to be scheduled to run once a day.
+Can fetch from volte api to get hourly prices, does not need mysql db as api allows to lookup historical data.

 # zaptec api
 To find the email mappings you will have to look in the zaptec api